yangguoliang11/label-studio/docs/source/guide/storage.md

    - Enable this option if you want to create Label Studio tasks from media files automatically, such as JPG, MP3, or similar file types.
 Use this option for labeling configurations with one source tag.
    - Disable this option if you want to import tasks in Label Studio JSON format directly from your storage.
 Use this option for complex labeling configurations with HyperText or multiple source tags.
 8. Click **添加存储**.
-9. Repeat these steps for **Add Target Storage** to use a local file directory for exporting.
+9. Repeat these steps for **添加目标存储** to use a local file directory for exporting.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](/api#operation/api_storages_localfiles_sync_create).